 Is it true that the total cost of an EV is currently greater than of an equivalent petrol or diesel car?

 Yes, mostly due to the high initial cost of the vehicle.
-The outgoing Volkswagen e-Golf cost around £33,000 (£29,500 after the government grant); an equivalent 1.6-litre turbo petrol Golf undercut that by at least £7000.
-But it has to be remembered that the resale prices of EVs are high now and likely to remain so.
+The entry-level Volkswagen ID 3 costs around £30,900 (£28,490 after the government grant); an equivalent 1.0-litre turbo petrol Golf undercut that by around £3000.
+But it has to be remembered that the resale prices of EVs are high now and likely to remain so, while the pricing gap between the ICE and EV is narrowing all the time.

 On top of that, you save big time on company car tax, road tax and, if you’re a Londoner, the ULEZ fee and the congestion charge (just raised from £11.50 per visit to £15).
 Tesla says that for inner-city commuting, this amounts to £576 per month, or an enormous £27,627 over four years.